This hub has been designed to bring together the various resources provided by the college and ANZCA library to support research-related activities.

 Research consultation service

 The college now has a dedicated Research Librarian, who will be able to assist you with your research-related queries and provide literature search assistance.

-This toolkit brings together information resources related to the area of research, including all college-related support resources.
-It offers a primer for emerging investigators and research co-ordinators who would like to know more and support materials for both new and established researchers.
+This in-depth toolkit brings together information resources related to the area of professional research, the research life-cycle and the college resources available to support ANZCA researchers.
+It offers a primer for emerging investigators and research co-ordinators who would like to know more, and support materials for both new and established researchers.

 ANZCA acknowledges the traditional custodians of Country throughout Australia and recognises their unique cultural and spiritual relationships to the land, waters and seas and their rich contribution to society.
 We pay our respects to ancestors and Elders, past, present, and emerging.